-- 1. Either - (a) qualified for the award of a Bachelor's degree; or - (b) been admitted under the regulations for admission ad eundem statum as entitled to enrol for the Degree of Bachelor of Science with Honours; or

-(c) gained direct entry into 200-level courses and have completed a minimum of 240 points, including 84 points at 300-level;

-Note: Students who enter 200-level honours (Pre-BSc(Hons)) under this regulation transfer from an incomplete BSc and graduate BSc(Hons) only.
+- qualified for the award of a Bachelor's degree; or - been admitted under the regulations for admission ad eundem statum as entitled to enrol for the Degree of Bachelor of Science with Honours: or - iii. gained direct entry into 200-level courses and have completed a minimum of 240 points, including 84 points at 300-level; Note: Students who enter 200-level honours (Pre-BSc(Hons)) under this regulation transfer from an incomplete BSc and graduate BSc(Hons) only.